walterhiggins/WMPJS/book-outline.md

     console.log('Hello World');

 We haven't used the console.log() function before.
 It's a built-in function which will print out a message for display in the server console window.
 You can also use the 'console.log()' function in interactive mode at the server console window.
-Issue `js console.log( 8 + 3 )` and you'll see it prints the result.
+Issue `js console.log( 8 + 3 )` and you'll see it prints the result:

+    [scriptcraft] 11

+Whenever you use the *console.log()* function, the output will start with `[scriptcraft]` because *console.log()* writes to the server's log file which is used by the core server and all plugins.
+The server software prepends the plugin name to make it easy for server administrators to tell which plugin is responsible for messages in the log file.
 We'll use console.log() quite a lot in upcoming examples.
 This function is also super useful for debugging code - that is - putting statements in your code so you know it's being executed.

 You may be wondering what the `;` (semicolon) is doing at the end of the line.
 The semicolon is used to end each statement in javascript.
 If you think of a statement as a sentence, then the semicolon ';' is to statements what the full stop '.' is to sentences.
 In javascript the semicolon isn't strictly needed but you should use it anyway.